venomboss985/Raspberry-Pi-Introduction/2_Python_Intro/1_Basic_Python.md

 Pi OS already has Python installed, so all we need is an **IDE**.
 We're going to use **VS Code**, but use whichever IDE you want.

-* Open a terminal window and enter `sudo apt install code-oss`
+* Open a terminal window and enter
+  1. `sudo apt install snapd`
+  2. `sudo snap install code --classic`
 * Type in your password and accept the "Are you sure?" prompt
 * Once installation is complete, enter `code` in the terminal and VS Code should automatically open
-  * Or you can go into the applications menu to open it
 * Go into extensions and install the official Python extension
-* Sign into GitHub if you have an account (not required)

 ---

 # Headless: Nano

 Pi OS already has Python and Nano installed, so all we need to do is open it.
-We're going to use **Nano**, but use whichever editor you want.
+We're going to use **Nano**, but you can use whichever editor you want.

 * Open a terminal window and enter `nano`
 * That's it...